 When interest rates are low, and the spread between shorter-term rates and the 5-year fixed mortgage rates is less significant, it is typically recommended that you lock in the 5-year rate.
 The longer term offers stability and, because rates are historically low, the chances of rates decreasing further with a variable rate are greatly reduced.

 On the other hand, as is the case with all fixed mortgage rates, there is the potential to pay higher interest when variable rates are low, and, examined historically, variable rates have proven to be less expensive over time.

 Popularity of 5-year fixed mortgage rates

-A 5-year mortgage term, at 66% of all mortgages, is by far the most common duration.
+A 5-year mortgage term is the most popular duration.
 It sits right in the middle of available mortgage term lengths, between one and 10 years, and, thus, its popularity reflects a risk-neutral average.
 It also tends to be heavily promoted by major lenders.
 A further breakdown of mortgage terms shows that about 80% of mortgages have terms of five years or less.

-Fixed rates are also most common, representing 66% of total mortgages, and nearly 80% of new and renewed mortgages in 2020.
+Fixed rates are by far the most common, representing 72% of total mortgages, and nearly 80% of new and renewed mortgages in 2020.
 In terms of age dispersion, fixed rate mortgages are slightly more common for the youngest age groups, and older age groups are more likely to choose variable rate mortgages.

 Are 5-year mortgages better than other mortgage terms?

 5-year mortgage terms aren’t necessarily better than other terms.
 You should pick a term length based on your financial needs and current situation, as well as what rates are on offer.
 However, 5-year terms offer a good compromise - they’re long enough to provide some stability, but short enough to not lock you in for a long time.